 - Combine the cake mix and soda in a mixing bowl.
 Use an electric mixer to beat, one minute on low followed by another minute on medium-high.

 - Pour cake batter into prepared pan.
 Bake 35 minutes or until done.
 A toothpick inserted in the middle of the cake should come out clean.
 If not, cook a few more minutes.

-- While the cake is baking, pour the brown sugar, Silk Vanilla Soy Creamer, and vegan butter in a sauce pan over medium high heat.
+- While the cake is baking, pour the brown sugar, Silk Vanilla Soy Creamer, and vegan butter in a saucepan over medium-high heat.
 Give it a stir and bring the mixture to a boil.
-Stir and reduce heat to a medium low heat, maintaining a simmer.
-Continue stirring every 30 seconds or so, cooking 4-5 minutes.
+Stir and reduce heat to medium-low heat, maintaining a simmer.
+Continue stirring every 30 seconds or so, cooking for 4 to 5 minutes.
 Remove from heat, then allow to cool.
 Set aside.

-- When done, remove cake from oven.
-Cool for 10 - 15 minutes.
+- When done, remove the cake from the oven.
+Cool for 10 to 15 minutes.
 Use a straw or a wooden skewer to poke holes across the cake, about 1-inch apart.

-- Pour vegan sweetened condensed milk over cake, covering and filling holes.
+- Pour vegan sweetened condensed milk over the cake, covering and filling holes.

 - Cover cake with lid (or if you don't have a lid use foil).
 Chill for at least 2 hours (overnight works too).